browserengineering/book/book/graphics.md

 Our browser will have the same split.
 Right now `load` both computes the position of each character and draws it: layout and rendering.
-Let's have a `layout` function to compute and store the position of each character, and a separate `render` function to then draw each character based on the stored position.
-This way, `layout` can operate with page coordinates and only `render` needs to think about screen coordinates.
+Let's have a `layout` function to compute and store the position of each character, and a separate `draw` function to then draw each character based on the stored position.
+This way, `layout` can operate with page coordinates and only `draw` needs to think about screen coordinates.

 Let's start with `layout`.
 Instead of calling `canvas.create_text` on